PalisadoesFoundation/switchmap-ng/.github/PR_REVIEW_PROCESS.md

 ## Our Pull Request Approval Process.

-We have these basic policies to make the approval process smoother for our volunteer team.
+We have these basic policies to make the approval process smoother for our volunteer team

 ### Testing Your Code